-Even though the RFzero has a GPS receiver onboard that can be used for time keeping there may be situations where a Real Time Clock (RTC) may be useful, e.g. to save power by shutting down the GPS, Si5351A and MCU to an absolute minimum and then wake up later on.
+Even though the RFzero has a GPS receiver onboard, that can be used for time keeping, there may be situations where a Real Time Clock (RTC) may be useful, e.g. to minimize the power consumption by shutting down the GPS, Si5351A and MCU and then wake up later on.

 The Arduino RTC reference has an overview of most of the RTC functions available.

 Installing the RTC library